Judith Briers - Chair of Governors

 I was invited by the Diocesan Board of Education to join the Interim Executive Board of St Peter’s Primary School in November 2014.
 I was elected and Chair of the IEB and subsequently as Chair of the Governing Body, a position I am truly honoured to fulfil.

 I qualified as a teacher in 1976 and began my career teaching Mathematics, Physics and Science.
 In the 1980s I became very interested in Computer Programming and took a sabbatical in 1985 to study computing and programming.
 I joined Lutteworth College (then Lutterworth Grammar School) as Head of Computing in 1987.
 I led a very successful department delivering Computing and ICT to GCSE and A level.
 My career progressed leading on the Technology College initiative then being promoted to Assistant Principal leading on teaching and learning, then to Vice principal leading on self-evaluation and pastoral systems.
-I led the college as Acting Headteacher in 2010 and my current role is Executive Principal of The Lutterworth Academies Trust.
+I led the college as Acting Headteacher in 2010 and I have recently retired from my most current role as Executive Principal of The Lutterworth Academies Trust.

 I am passionate about how education can transform the lives of young people.
 It is a privilege to work with young people and see them develop and succeed.
 I believe that every young person should be supported to achieve their own success and acquire the knowledge and skills to become highly successful citizens.

 In my leisure time I love to dance so attend fitness classes like Zumba and fitsteps, I also enjoy Yoga, Pilates and walking in the countryside.